-"(1) CONSIDERATION.-The Administrator shall consider the information, advice, and recommendations of the Advisory Committee in formulating policies, programs, initiatives, rulemakings, and security directives pertaining to surface transportation security.
+"(1) CONSIDERATION.-The Administrator shall consider the information, advice, and recommendations of the Advisory Comprograms, initiatives, mittee in formulating policies, programs, initiatives, rulemakings, and security directives pertaining to surface transportation security.

-"(2) FEEDBACK.-Not later than 90 days after the date that the Administrator receives a recommendation from the Advisory Committee under subsection (d)(2), the Administrator shall submit to the Advisory Committee written feedback on the recommendation, including-
+"(2) FEEDBACK.-Not later than 90 days after the date that the Administrator receives a recommendation from the Advisory Committee under subsection (d)(2), the Administrator shall submit to the Advisory Committee written feedback on the recommendation, includingommendation, a justification for that determination.